shuyueW1991/A-Preliminary-Mathematical-Exegesis-of-Diffusion-Models/01-chpt1.md

 While mathematically valid as tensors, these random permutations are exploiting the full combinatorial space without yielding meaningful representation.

-Gaussian distribution also fails the game of filling pixels for natural images.
-When fitted to image data through mean and covariance, sampling from gaussian yields only blurry, unrealistic outputs if using Gaussian approximations.
-You can also try it by yourself.
-The mean can be an indistinct average (like an "average face"), while the covariance captures merely pairwise pixel relationships.
-This failure illustrates a deeper truth: semantics has finer structure than simple enumerations, which necessitate more sophisticated approaches—such as diffusion models—capable of capturing the intricate structures inherent in natural images.

 **Maybe we can model _distribution of pixels_ that registers those patterns from real natural images statistically rather than relying on randomness?**